BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #### 4.2.4.
 The FE Interface <a id='sec424'></a>

-In terms of the FE interface, we can mainly define 3 types:
+In terms of the FE interface, we can mainly define 4 types:
+1. IFE_Non: No FE utility
-1. IFE_Importable: import_FE(const std::string& FE_file_path)
+2. IFE_Importable: import_FE(const std::string& FE_file_path)
-2. IFE_Exportable: export_FE(const std::string& FE_file_path) const
+3. IFE_Exportable: export_FE(const std::string& FE_file_path) const
-3. IFE_Importable_Exportable: import_FE(const std::string& FE_file_path) and export_FE(const std::string& FE_file_path) const
+4. IFE_Importable_Exportable: import_FE(const std::string& FE_file_path) and export_FE(const std::string& FE_file_path) const

 The FE importability is required for all types existing in an online DAG.
 The FE exportability is required for all types which is involved in an FEA solution (the SP may involve SA methods executing the FEA).
 Hence The three types would represent the following cases:
+1. IFE_Non: Cannot involve in an FE import/export process.
-1. IFE_Importable: Can be constructed by the FE data (i.e. both online and offline) but cannot involved in an FEA.
+2. IFE_Importable: Can be constructed by the FE data (i.e. both online and offline) but cannot involved in an FEA.
-2. IFE_Exportable: Cannot be constructed by the FE data (i.e. only offline) but can be involved in an FEA.
+3. IFE_Exportable: Cannot be constructed by the FE data (i.e. only offline) but can be involved in an FEA.
-3. IFE_Importable_Exportable: Can be constructed by the FE data (i.e. both online and offline) and can be involved in an FEA.
+4. IFE_Importable_Exportable: Can be constructed by the FE data (i.e. both online and offline) and can be involved in an FEA.

 ```
 // ~/src/system/FE.h